-The present invention relates generally to implants, method, and instrumentation for fusion of the human cervical spine from the anterior aspect, and in particular to plate systems for aligning and maintaining adjacent cervical vertebrae in a selected spatial relationship during spinal fusion $\ ^{20}$ of those vertebrae.
+The present invention relates generally to implants, method, and instrumentation for fusion of the human cervical spine from the anterior aspect, and in particular to plate systems for aligning and maintaining adjacent cervical ver- 20 tebrae in a selected spatial relationship during spinal fusion of those vertebrae.

-2. Description of the Related Art
+3. Description of the Related Art

-It is current practice in the art to use cervical plating systems for this purpose.
+It is current practice in the art to use cervical plating 25 systems for this purpose.
 Such systems are composed essentially of plates and screws for aligning and holding vertebrae in a desired position relative to one another.
-The earliest such devices consisted of stainless steel plates and screws and required that the screws passed entirely through the vertebone tissue (the posterior cortex) of the vertebral bodies.
-This required the ability to observe or visualize this area radiographically, which is not always possible, especially in the lower cervical spine where the vertebrae may be hidden radiographically by the shoulders.
+The earliest such devices consisted of stainless steel plates and screws and brae and into the spinal canal in order to engage the strong bone tissue (the posterior cortex) of the vertebral bodies.
+This required the ability to observe or visualize this area radiographically, which is not always possible, especially in radiographically by the shoulders.

 In order to form holes in the vertebral bodies for insertion of each screw, a drilling operation was performed, followed by a tapping operation.
-Each of these operations involved the passage of an instrument entirely through the associated instruments come into close proximity to the spinal cord and the dural sac which are in close proximity to the back surfaces of the vertebral bodies.
-Any procedure which introduces an object into the spinal canal presents serious risks which are of concern to the surgeon.
+Each of these operations involved the passage of an instrument entirely through the associated 40 vertebral body and into the spinal column.
+Thus, these instruments come into close proximity to the spinal cord and the dural sac which are in close proximity to the back surfaces of the vertebral bodies.
+Any procedure which introduces an object into the spinal canal presents serious 45 surgical procedure to again attempt fusion. risks which are of concern to the surgeon.

 The conventional technique of forming a bone screw receiving hole in vertebral bodies by drilling has a number of significant disadvantages.
-For example, drilling removes bone material, leaving a void and resulting in a loss of bone material.
-Drilling also causes microfracturing of the bone at 50 the drill bit-bone interface and the resulting fracture lines tend to propagate in directions perpendicular to the wall of the hole.
-More specifically, the bone material is essentially a type of ceramic which exhibits a brittle pattern of fracture Furthermore, drilling generates heat which can result in thermal necrosis of the bone material precisely at the interface between the bone and a subsequently installed screw, where necrosis is most harmful.
-Any bone which does experience necrosis will subsequently be resorbed by the 60 body as part of the bone repair process and this can lead to the loosening of the screw.
+For example, drilling removes bone material, leaving a void and resulting in a loss of bone 50 material.
+Drilling also causes microfracturing of the bone at the drill bit-bone interface and the resulting fracture lines tend to propagate in directions perpendicular to the wall of the hole.
+More specifically, the bone material is essentially a type of ceramic which exhibits a brittle pattern of fracture 55 formation and propagation in response to drilling.
+Furthermore, drilling generates heat which can result in thermal necrosis of the bone material precisely at the interface between the bone and a subsequently installed screw, where necrosis is most harmful.
+Any bone which does experience necrosis will subsequently be resorbed by the body as part of the bone repair process and this can lead to the loosening of the screw.

-Another problem with drilling is that the path of the drill bit is difficult to control and since the drill bit operates by rotation, it can wind up soft tissue about the associated plate.
-65 In addition, unless great care is taken, the drill bit may be driven significantly past the posterior cortex and cause irreparable harm within the spinal canal.
+Another problem with drilling is that the path of the drill bit is difficult to control and since the drill bit operates by 65 rotation, it can wind up soft tissue about the associated plate.
+In addition, unless great care is taken, the drill bit may be driven significantly past the posterior cortex and cause irreparable harm within the spinal canal.
 Finally, a drill bit may bind and fracture within the vertebral body and can then cause serious injury as the still rotating portion of the drill bit passes into the wound, while the portion of the bit which has broken off may either protrude dangerously from the vertebral body or may be broken off flush with the upper surface of the body so as to be irretrievably embedded therein.
-In any event, the steps that must be taken to retrieve the broken-off portion of a drill bit will inevitably prolong 10 and complicate the surgical procedure.
+In any event, the steps that must be taken to retrieve the broken-off portion of a drill bit will inevitably prolong and complicate the surgical procedure.